Omarkhaled711/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11-binary_to_decimal: a script that converts a number from base 2 to base 10.
 12-combinations: a script that prints all possible combinations of two lowercase letters (a combination per line), except oo.
 13-print_float: a script that prints a number with two decimal places, followed by a new line.
 100-decimal_to_hexadecimal: a script that converts a number stored in variable called DECIMAL from base 10 to base 16
+101-rot13: a script that encodes and decodes text using the rot13 encryption.